7 Easy At Home Learning Activities with Blocks

 Let’s Play!

 Have your little reader roll the dice and place them beside one another (single letter at the beginning).
 Ask him/her to say the sound of each die separately and then blend them together.
 For example buh – at – -> bat!
 It is a skill that takes a lot of time to master.
 I spent basically the entire year teaching it and reteaching it to my Kindergarten class.
 But, it is the foundation of reading!
-So, if your little can be introduced to it now, they will have a running start going into reading.
+So, if you can introduce your little to it now, they will have a running start going into reading.

 What is a word family anyway?